-McCulloch, a Democrat, was the representative for Arkansas's 1st congressional district from 1901 to 1903.
+McCulloch was the representative for Arkansas’s 1st congressional district and was a Democrat.
+He served from 1901 to 1903.

 From Aug 1893 to Mar 1903, McCulloch missed 184 of 1,050 roll call votes, which is 17.5%.
 This is better than the median of 31.7% among the lifetime records of representatives serving in Mar 1903.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Dec 1894-Mar 1895||48||7||14.6%||26th|

 |Dec 1897-Feb 1898||29||9||31.0%||62nd|